 Only some few hours were now to follow before there subsequently came to pass, while still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
-On the same twenty-eighth day of that month of February he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, John Russell became...a soldier of the King.
+On the same twenty-sixth day of that month of January he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Joseph Mills became... a soldier of the King.

-Private Russell, Number 4358, was not leave Newfoundland for overseas service until four weeks later, the date March 28 of 1918, when he would board a train en route for Halifax, Nova Scotia, via Port aux Basques and North Sydney.
+Private Mills, Number 4333, was not leave Newfoundland for overseas service until nine weeks less two days later, the date March 28 of 1918, when he would board a train en route for Halifax, Nova Scotia, via Port aux Basques and North Sydney.

-In the mean-time that twenty-eight day interval was to pass but how he would spend that intermission after attestation does not appear to have been documented.
-Many of his fellow-recruits were to be granted several days home leave and such may well have been the case with Private Russell; he therefore perhaps was to travel to his family home in the Conception Bay community of Bay Roberts.
+In the mean-time that sixty-one day interval was to pass but how he would spend that intermission after attestation does not appear to have been documented.
+Many of his fellow-recruits were to be granted several days home leave and such may well have been the case with Private Mills; he therefore perhaps was to travel to his family home in the community of Burlington (at the time also known as Northwest Arm) in the District of Twillingate.